buildingSMART-Portugal/EIR/EIR-EN.md

 There is a need to survey the surroundings using methods that provide sufficient information for the permiting process and for analysing shading and occlusions.

-The Appointed Parties will be responsible for defining the requirements to be met in order to prepare the geological-geotechnical report needed for the structural design.
-The Appointing Party will independently award and contract the work related to the preparation of the geological-geotechnical report.
+The appointed parties will be responsible for defining the requirements to be met in order to prepare the geological-geotechnical report needed for the structural design.
+The appointing party will independently award and contract the work related to the preparation of the geological-geotechnical report.

 ---